-4.8.
+4.9.
 Conclusion of Stage 2 - Appropriate Assessment

-This Natura Impact Report records the decisions that were taken during the preparation of the Ballinasloe Local Area Plan 2015-2021.
-It determines that, assuming the successful implementation of the Policies and Objectives listed in the Plan, there will be no likely significant effects on Natura 2000 sites in the Administrative Area of the Plan in isolation or in combination with other Plans and Projects acting in the same area.
+This Natura Impact Report records the decisions that were taken during the preparation of the Ballinasloe Local Area Plan 2015-2021 and subsequent Material Alterations to the Plan.
+It determines that, assuming the successful implementation of the Policies and Objectives listed in the Plan, there will be no likely significant effects on the Conservation Objectives of European Sites or on the overall integrity of European Sites in the Administrative Area of the Plan either in isolation or in combination with other Plans and Projects acting in the same area.